Purdue-CS193/lab-1-jreprogl/index.md

 ## Joshua Reprogle's first CS193 Lab

 ### Favorite things about CS913
--Help with new resources I am not used to
+- Help with new resources I am not used to
--Instructors who know how to help us
+- Instructors who know how to help us
--A nice easy introduction into CS at Purdue
+- A nice easy introduction into CS at Purdue

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for